The best places to live in Shenzhen

 Nanshan

-Nanshan's accessible metro, bus and taxi services mean that getting around in Shenzhen is simple, albeit busy during rush hour.
-The ferry terminal also offers residents a quick and easy way of visiting nearby Hong Kong.
+Nanshan’s accessible metro, bus, and taxi services make getting around Shenzhen simple, albeit busy during rush hour.
+The ferry terminal also offers residents a quick and easy way to visit nearby Hong Kong.

 Shekou

-Shekou is part of Nanshan district but deserves special mention thanks to its extreme popularity among expats.
-This small neighbourhood has one of the highest populations of expats in Shenzhen.
-New arrivals should have no difficulty finding accommodation in one of the area's many residential complexes, most of which offer amenities including gardens, swimming pools and exercise facilities.
+Shekou is a part of Nanshan district but stands out because it’s popular with expats.
+This small neighbourhood has one of the largest expat communities in Shenzhen.
+Newcomers can easily find housing in one of Shekou’s many residential complexes, which typically include gardens, swimming pools, and gyms.

 Photo by Vincent Chan on Unsplash, Shenzhen